wanjinchang/MTCNN_USE_TF_E2E/README.md

 * Cuda 8.0

 ### Usage
-First you should run 'python npy2ckpt.py' to convert the three npy files(get from [facenet](https://github.com/davidsandberg/facenet)) for pnet/rnet/onet to one ckpt if you do not have the checkpoint file(Note:the three npy files and converted checkpoint file already in mtcnn_model of this repository).
+First you should run 'python npy2ckpt.py' to convert the three npy files(get from [facenet](https://github.com/davidsandberg/facenet)) for pnet/rnet/onet to one checkpoint if you do not have the checkpoint file(Note:the three npy files and converted checkpoint file already in mtcnn_model of this repository).

 Then Replace your pictures in 'examples' and run 'python demo.py'.